reduxjs/redux/docs/faq/ImmutableData.md

 <a id="immutability-issues-with-redux"></a>
-### What issues can immutability cause with Redux?
+### How can immutability in your reducers cause components to render unnecessarily?
 You cannot mutate an immutable object; instead, you must mutate a copy of it, leaving the original intact.

 That’s perfectly OK when you mutate the copy, but in the context of a reducer, if you return a copy that _hasn’t_ been mutated, Redux’s `combineReducers` function will still think that the state needs to be updated, as you're returning an entirely different object from the state slice object that was passed in.